-- 1. Process to control and independently ensure that the design meets the requirements of the Contract Documents, including provisions for Subconsultant's designs. - 2.
-Process for approval of Released for Construction Documents and revision control. - 3.
-Process to identify and track Design Document deliverables. - 4.
+- 1. Process to control and independently ensure that the design meets the requirements of the Contract Documents, including provisions for Subconsultant's designs and configuration management Activities.Process for approval of Released for Construction Documents and revision control. - 2.
+Process to identify and track Design Document deliverables. - 3.
 Process to identify, record, and track Field Design Changes (FDC), and Request for Information (RFI) responses.